Sum2dou/sum2dou.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a third year postgraduate student from [School of CS](https://cs.cug.edu.cn/), [Chnia University of Geoscience](https://www.cug.edu.cn/).
+I'm a third year postgraduate student from [School of CS], [Chnia University of Geosciences].

 My research interest includes(but are not limited to):
 Graph neural network, AI, LLM, Data ming, Evolutionary Computation and their applications such as healthcare and so on.